yumafuu/public-docker-image-cache-action/README.md

 ## Thanks

-This action is inspired by below question.
+This action is inspired by below question. <br>
 [How to run cached Docker image in Github Action? - Stack Overflow](https://stackoverflow.com/questions/66421411/how-to-run-cached-docker-image-in-github-action)